SRON-Earth/Balsa/Documentation/BalsaManual.md

 * Calculate as many metrics as possible.
 * Take note of metrics that seem suspicious.
-* Consult the definition and intuitive description of the metric.
+* Consult the definition and intuitive description of the metric in this manual.
-* Determine if the deviating metric is a problem for your application.
+* Determine whether the deviating metric is a problem for your application.
 * If so, adjust the classifier parameters and retrain.

 <a name="fundamentalproperties"></a>